Braves vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Atlanta Braves and San Francisco Giants will play on Sunday at Truist Park, at 1:35 PM ET, with Matt Olson and Wilmer Flores among those expected to produce at the plate.
+The Atlanta Braves and San Francisco Giants play on Friday at 10:15 PM ET.
+Marcell Ozuna and Wilmer Flores have been on a tear in recent games for their respective teams.

-The Braves have been listed as -250 moneyline favorites for this matchup with the Giants (+200).
-Atlanta is a 2.5-run favorite (at +105 odds).
-A 9-run total is set for this contest.
+The Braves are the favorite in this one, at -160, while the underdog Giants have +135 odds to win.
+The over/under is 7.5 runs for this game.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.